 The status of membership in a Section/Branch is determined by each Section's constitution.
 However, such membership must be open to all ASCE members who reside or work in the assigned area of the Section.
 Most Sections determine active membership by the provision: "subscribing to the Section constitution and paying dues."
 Similarly, most Sections make provisions for non-resident members when an assignment may have taken the member out of the area.
-In September 2004, ASCE instituted a new member service of tracking and billing members who wish to pay dues to a second Section and Branch.
+ASCE also tracks and bills members who wish to pay dues to a second Section and Branch.
 If your current Section or one of your Branches bills members that are not assigned to your Section's geographic boundaries, ASCE Headquarters will do it for you.
 Please submit a list of the individuals, their membership ID numbers or mailing address and the name of the Branch within your Section for which they should be billed.
 Interested members may call 800-548-ASCE or 703-295-6300 or send an email to member@asce.org.